Sales and use tax rate increase in 2022

 Englewood, CO 80150-1305

 Who must obtain a business and sales/use tax license?

-Anyone engaged in commerce of any kind (including a home-based business) within the City of Littleton (city limits map) is required to complete the above form.
+Any business engaged in commerce of any kind, including all service businesses and all businesses selling products and taxable goods, either in a home-based or commercial location within the City of Littleton (city limits map) is required to register with the city by completing a Business License - Sales Use Tax Application.
 A separate license is required for each physical location where a retailer operates a retail business within the city.

 LICENSES ARE NOT TRANSFERABLE.

-Business establishments located outside the city limits which sell tangible personal property to Littleton businesses or residents at retail and have the items delivered to the in-city location must also obtain a sales tax license.
+Business establishments located outside the Littleton city limits that engage in retail sales of tangible personal property to Littleton businesses or residents, which are delivered to locations within the city, must also obtain a sales tax license.
 There is no charge for the Business and Sales/Use Tax License Application.

 |Combined Sales/Use Tax Rate|